Hannibal Mejbri: Manchester United

 On 11 August 2019, Premier League side Manchester United announced on their website that they had reached an agreement with Monaco to sign Mejbri, with the youngster reportedly rejecting moves to other English clubs.
 The fee paid by the Manchester club was believed to be around €5 million, possibly rising to €10 million in add-ons.

 Mejbri settled quickly into Manchester United's youth teams, progressing to the under-23 squad despite still being 17.
 Mejbri made his debut playing for the Manchester United U21 side against Salford City in the 2020–21 EFL Trophy on 9 September 2020.
 He signed a new contract with United in March 2021.
 On 20 May 2021, he won the Denzil Haroun Reserve Player of the Year award. made his senior debut three days later in a 2–1 win over Wolverhampton Wanderers in the final game of the Premier League season; he came on to replace Juan Mata in the 82nd minute.

 Loan to Birmingham City

 On 29 August 2022, Mejbri joined Championship club Birmingham City on loan for the 2022–23 season.
 On 10 February 2023, he scored his first senior goal, against West Bromwich Albion, with a surprise free-kick.

+Return to Manchester United

+On 16 September 2023, Mejbri scored his first Premier League goal for Manchester United in a 3–1 home defeat against Brighton.

+Loan to Sevilla

+On 15 January 2024, Manchester United sent Mejbri on loan to La Liga club Sevilla until the end of the season, with an optional buy-clause reported to be around €20 million.

+Burnley

+On 28 August 2024, Mejbri joined EFL Championship club Burnley on a four-year contract.
+On 11 April 2025, he scored his first goal for Burnley during the 42nd match of the 2024–25 EFL Championship in a 2–1 win against Norwich City.

 International career

 France

 Mejbri made 12 appearances for France at under-16 level and three appearances at under-17 level.

+He was first called for France at under-16 level in September 2018.
+He made his debut on 25 September 2018, in a 3–2 defeat to Denmark.
+He scored a goal on 22 April 2019, in a 4–0 win against Ivory Coast.
+In the same year, he was called up for the first time to the under-17 national team.
+He scored two goals on his debut for the team on 22 October 2019, in an 8–0 win against Gibraltar in 2020 UEFA European Under-17 Championship qualification.